Real Geeks + LionDesk in 2026: Does It Still Work?

-How the Real Geeks to LionDesk connection works
+How the Real Geeks → LionDesk sync works

 Website registrations, property inquiries, valuation leads, and third-party leads connected to Real Geeks can be pushed into LionDesk for CRM follow-up.